 • For telecommunications services, including telephone, Internet and television: Local residential phone service in Springfield is provided by AT&T and Comcast, two companies that also provide Internet and cable or digital television options, separate or in a bundle.
 Although in many cases you can establish service with a single phone call, it may take more time than you would expect.
 First check the companies’ websites so you’ll know which packages and options you want.
 Call AT&T (800-288-2020) or Comcast (888-736-6705) to learn your options.
 For more details, visit their websites at att.com and comcast.com.

 • For trash pickup and curbside recycling: Springfield city ordinance requires every household to sign up for weekly trash pickup.
-Effective Sept.
-1, 2016, garbage rates for city residents are no more than $15 per month for one can of garbage per week and a maximum $18 for two cans.
-The Waste and Recycling fee is $3 per month and is added to your CWLP bill.
+Prices for city residents are $11.25 per month for one can of garbage per week and $13.75 for two cans.
+The Waste & Recycling fee is $1.50 per month and is added to your CWLP bill.
 All residents may recycle as a part of their regular service.
-Residential waste and recycling is a subscription service with a choice among the main private residential waste haulers in Springfield: Allied Waste, Waste Management and Lake Area Disposal.
-You should ask your real estate agent, neighbors or friends for information to help you determine which haulers serve your neighborhood.
+Residential waste and recycling is a subscription service with a choice among the main private residential waste haulers in Springfield: Allied Waste, Waste Management, Illini Disposal and Lake Area Disposal.
+You may want to ask your real estate agent, neighbors or friends for information to help you determine which haulers serve your neighborhood.

 About 15,000 children attend Springfield School District 186.
-The district has 22 elementary schools, seven middle schools, three high schools, one early learning center, one adult education center and two alternative programs.
-Springfield is also home to 21 private schools.
-In addition, over a dozen colleges and universities are located within a 45-mile radius of the capital city.
-The list includes Lincoln Land Community College, Illinois College, MacMurray College, Blackburn College, Lincoln Christian College, Lincoln College, Millikin University, Robert Morris University, St. John’s College of Nursing, Richland Community College, Southern Illinois University School of Medicine and University of Illinois Springfield.
+The district has 23 elementary schools, five middle schools and four high schools.
+The city is also home to 22 private schools.
+In addition, more than a dozen public and private colleges and universities are located within a 45-mile radius of the capital city.
+The list includes Blackburn College, Illinois College, Lincoln Christian College, Lincoln College, Lincoln Land Community College, MacMurray College, Millikin University, Richland Community College, Robert Morris University, St. John’s School of Nursing, Southern Illinois University School of Medicine and University of Illinois Springfield.

-Lincoln Library is the city’s public library, located on 326 S 7th St. In addition to reading favorite literary works or discovering new books, Lincoln Library is also a place to research genealogical or local history in the Sangamon Valley Collection, to use electronic resources, to borrow an audio book or compact disc for your next car trip, to pick up a movie for the weekend, to hear your favorite story, to check your email, to photocopy important papers, to hop on the library’s wireless network with your laptop, to attend a meeting of a local civic group, and to share your thoughts about that great book you just finished reading.
+Lincoln Library, Springfield’s public library, is a place to find more than just books and information.
+It’s the place to do genealogical or local history research in the Sangamon Valley Collection, to use unique electronic resources, to borrow an audio book or compact disc for your next car trip, to pick up a movie for the weekend, to hear your favorite story, to check your email, to photocopy important papers, to hop on the library’s wireless network with your laptop, to attend a meeting of a local civic group, and to share your thoughts about that great book you just finished reading.
 Lincoln Library is a 21st century facility designed for a 21st century community, committed to meeting customers’ needs for information, lifelong learning and the simple pleasure of reading.
-For more information, visit the library’s website at lincolnlibrary.info.
+Make it your destination for reference, research, reading and relaxing.
+Visit lincolnlibrary.info.